 2026 Comparison — Updated March 2026

 Enterprise COI platforms are built for enterprise budgets — starting at $500/month and requiring a sales call just to see pricing.
-If you're a general contractor or property manager running 10 to 150 subs, most of the options below weren't built for you.
+If you're a general contractor running 10 to 150 subs who needs to track whether each sub is compliant for each specific project — not just whether they have a policy — most of the options below weren't built for you.

 No credit card required

-This page compares six options head to head: spreadsheets, myCOI, Billy, TrustLayer, Procore Insurance, and TrackMyVendor.
+This page compares six options head to head: spreadsheets, myCOI, Billy, TrustLayer, Jones, and TrackMyVendor.
 We cover what each platform actually does, who it's built for, where it falls short, and what it costs — with real numbers where they're publicly available.

 We've tried to be honest about TrackMyVendor's limitations too, because a comparison page that only says nice things about itself is just an ad.
 A checkmark means the platform has the capability in its standard product.
 A partial means it exists but with meaningful limitations — behind a higher tier, requiring professional services setup, or only through a paid integration.
 An means the feature isn't there.